-A \$25 fee will be placed on the student's account for any payment returned to Lewis & Clark or its payment processing partner, Tuition Management Systems, by the bank.
+A \$15 fee will be charged to the student's account for any payment returned to Lewis & Clark or its payment processing partner, Tuition Management Systems, by the bank.
 This fee may not be reversed.
-The Student and Departmental Account Service will send notice to the student of the dishonored payment.
+Student and Departmental Account Services will send notice to the student of the dishonored payment.
 The student must make restitution and remit payment of the returned payment fee within 10 days following this notification.
 Lewis & Clark reserves the right to refuse a personal check for payment in certain circumstances.